root-project/root/docbook/users-guide/MathLibraries.md

 ### Example: LorentzVector Classes

-As in the 3D case, typedef’s are defined for user convenience. and can be used by including the header file `Math/Vector4D.h`.
+As in the 3D case, typedef's are defined for user convenience. and can be used by including the header file `Math/Vector4D.h`.
 The following typedef's, defined in the header file `Math/Vector4Dfwd.h`, are available for the different instantiations of the template class